-• Free Dispute Resolution
+Free Dispute Resolution

 Some disagreements, such as about the assessment of additional support needs or the level of support, can be referred for written review by an adjudicator independent of the council.
-Requests for Dispute Resolution should be made to Louise Connor, Head of Learning and Teaching/Chief Education Officer, Argyll & Bute Council, Argyll House, Alexandra Parade, Dunoon, PA23 8AJ or Louise.Connor@argyll-bute.gov.uk
+Requests for Dispute Resolution should be made to Jennifer Crocket, Head of Education - Lifelong Learning and Support/Chief Education Officer via Jennifer.Crocket@argyll-bute.gov.uk.
+If you do not have access to email, please contact Jennifer Crocket by phone on 01546 604288.